 - Inductance

 - · Rated current value

-- Size requirements
+- · Size requirements

 - · DC resistance (DCR)

-The MIC22600 is designed to use a 0.47 μH to 4.7 μH inductor.
+The MIC22700 is designed to use a 0.47 $\mu H$ to 4.7 $\mu H$ inductor.

 Maximum current ratings of the inductor are generally given in two methods: permissible DC current and saturation current.
 Permissible DC current can be rated either for a 40°C temperature rise or a 10% loss in inductance.
 Ensure the inductor selected can handle the maximum operating current.
 When saturation current is specified, make sure that there is enough margin that the peak current will not saturate the inductor.
 The ripple can add as much as 1.2A to the output current level.
-The RMS rating should be chosen to be equal or greater than the current limit of the MIC22600 to prevent overheating in a fault condition.
+The RMS rating should be chosen to be equal or greater than the current limit of the MIC22700 to prevent overheating in a fault condition.
 For best electrical performance, the inductor should be placed very close to the SW nodes of the IC.
+For this reason, the heat of the inductor is somewhat coupled to the IC, so it offers some level of protection if the inductor gets too hot.
 It is important to test all operating limits before settling on the final inductor choice.

 The size requirements refer to the area and height requirements that are necessary to fit a particular design.
 Please refer to the inductor dimensions on their data sheet.

-DCR is inversely proportional to size and can represent a significant efficiency loss.
+DC resistance is also important.
+While DCR is inversely proportional to size, DCR can represent a significant efficiency loss.
 Refer to the Efficiency Considerations section for a more detailed description.